danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.getTmpPassword.html" name="account.getTmpPassword">Get temporary payment password: account.getTmpPassword</a>

 * <a href="channels.getAdminLog.html" name="channels.getAdminLog">Get the admin log of a channel/supergroup: channels.getAdminLog</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getcallbypeer-int-userid-danog-madelineproto-voip" name="getCallByPeer">Get the call with the specified user ID: getCallByPeer</a>

 * <a href="messages.getSearchCounters.html" name="messages.getSearchCounters">Get the number of results that would be found by a messages.search call with the same parameters: messages.getSearchCounters</a>